feathersjs-ecosystem/feathers-hooks/README.md

 });
 ```

+> **Note:** `all` hooks will be registered before specific hooks in that object.
+For the above example that means that the `all` hook will be added to the `create` service method and then the specific hook.

 ### `service.after(afterHooks)`

-`after` hooks will be called with a similar hook object than `before` hooks but additionally contain a `result`
-property with the service call results:
+`after` hooks will be called with a similar hook object than `before` hooks but additionally contain a `result` property with the service call results:

 - __method__ - The method name
 - __type__ - The hook type (`before` or `after`)